macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 ...and here are resources that I used to configure my setup:

-- [QMK Documentation](https://docs.qmk.fm/) (which are fantastic, btw) - a lot of acronyms below are coming straight out of this documentation, so it'd probably be handy to have this open as you read along.
+- [QMK Documentation](https://docs.qmk.fm/) (which is fantastic, btw) - a lot of acronyms below are coming straight out of this documentation, so it'd probably be handy to have this open as you read along.
-- [vimhelp.org](https://vimhelp.org/) (if you don't know vim, one thing that you should know is that this is essentially your bible)
+- [vimhelp.org](https://vimhelp.org/) (if you don't know Vim, one thing that you should know is that this is essentially your bible)
 - [r/olkb](https://www.reddit.com/r/olkb/) (solved pretty much any issue I encountered in this keymap build by searching here)
-- [Wally](https://github.com/zsa/wally/releases) (and it's `wally-cli` counterpart)
+- [Wally](https://github.com/zsa/wally/releases) (and it's `wally-cli` counterpart) for easily flashing new firmware.

-If [history is any indication](https://p-37FYgJ.b1.n0.cdn.getcloudapp.com/items/yAuLrDer/Image+2020-01-01+at+19.47.45.png?v=7038d4a6d045ee767c6e307b663cb190), the configuration that I'm about to describe will probably be out of date by this time tomorrow, but I feel that if I write down my thoughts, it helps me pick out the holes in my logic and give me ideas for future improvements.
+If [history is any indication](https://p-37FYgJ.b1.n0.cdn.getcloudapp.com/items/yAuLrDer/Image+2020-01-01+at+19.47.45.png?v=7038d4a6d045ee767c6e307b663cb190), the configuration that I'm about to describe will probably be out of date by this time tomorrow, but I feel that writing down my thought process helps me pick out the holes in my logic and give me ideas for future improvements.

 But anyway, who cares?
 Onto those sweet, juicy layers to make sense of wtf I even did.